Destin Water Taxi 2026 Rates, Stops and Everything You Need to Know

 Map showing Destin Harbor, Harborwalk, East Pass, Holiday Isle and the Gulf of Mexico

-Even if you aren’t staying on Holiday Isle, you can still use the water taxi from the Destin Harbor Boardwalk or Harborwalk to go places further down the harbor (such as from Harborwalk to Boshamps which are on the same side of the water, but a decent walking distance apart) or to go from the Harborwalk side to Holiday Isle.
+Even if you aren’t staying on Holiday Isle, the water taxi is still useful for getting around the harbor.
+For example, you can use it to go further down the harbor without walking a long distance (like from Harborwalk to Boshamps), or to cross from the Harborwalk side over to Holiday Isle.

 How do I Catch the Destin Water Taxi?

-There is no set schedule for the Destin Water Taxi because their route varies based on how busy it is and how many boats they have running.
+There isn’t a set schedule for the Destin Water Taxi because the route changes based on how busy it is and how many boats are running.
 The best way to catch a ride is to call and ask them to pick you up.

-Your wait can be anywhere from a few minutes to 45 minutes, depending where the boats are when you call and how many passengers are onboard.
+Your wait can be anywhere from a few minutes to about 45 minutes, depending on where the boats are when you call and how many passengers are onboard.

 Destin Water Taxi pulling up at Harborwalk Village